April 8, 2016

-Flow has the power to enhance the hyper-abilities of other hyper-beings in his vacinity.
+Flow has the power to enhance the hyper abilities of other hyper-beings in his vicinity.
 He also has limited telepathic abilities.

 Carlos Valenzuela is a guy you want to have around, especially if you’re a hyper-human being.
-Not only is he laid back and easy to get along with, but he also has the ability to metaphysically enhance the powers of any hyper-being in his proximity.
-He discovered this ability when he was just a kid, but his parents, Nehemiah and Pilar (hyper-beings themselves) encouraged him to keep it secret for they knew that if super-villains or government agencies found out about him, they would surely come knocking.
+Not only is he laid-back and easy to get along with, he also has the ability to metaphysically enhance the powers of any hyper-being in his proximity.
+He discovered this ability when he was just a kid, but his parents, Nehemiah and Pilar (hyper-beings themselves) encouraged him to keep it secret, for they knew that if super-villains or government agencies found out about him, they would surely come knocking.

 WEIGHT: 181 lbs.

-The very next day, all 11 members of the Shady Pool attempted to kidnap the boy, but his parents were ready.
-Pilar’s ability to blast ice beams from her eyes and Nehemiah’s ability to coat his body in bronze armor were too much for the petty crooks, who failed to get close enough to Carlos to take advantage of his hyper-boost abilities.
+The very next day, all eleven members of the Shady Pool attempted to kidnap the boy, but his parents were ready.
+Pilar’s ability to blast ice beams from her eyes, and Nehemiah’s ability to coat his body in bronze armor, were too much for the petty crooks, who failed to get close enough to Carlos to take advantage of his hyper-boost abilities.
 The couple easily laid waste to the Shady Pool, but the battle brought all kinds of attention to the Valenzuela family.

-As they feared, Carlos’ abilities were revealed and quickly became a sought after commodity.
-Nehemiah and Pilar vehemently rebuffed offers from dozens of government agencies who wanted to pay them for the use of their son.
-And they battled even more super-villains and mad scientists that attacked them at every turn.
-For years the Valenzuela’s moved from city-to-city, country to country, until finally they were able to find some peace and quiet in the northernmost region of Platinum CIty.
+As they feared, Carlos’ abilities were revealed, and quickly became a sought-after commodity.
+Nehemiah and Pilar vehemently rebuffed offers from dozens of government agencies, who wanted to pay them for the use of their son.
+And they battled even more super-villains and mad scientists, who attacked them at every turn.
+For years, the Valenzuela’s moved from city to city, country to country, until finally, they were able to find some peace and quiet in the northernmost region of Platinum City.
 They settled down and were never bothered again.

-Carlos supported his wife through a short but successful MMA, then, after their first of six children were born, opened up a small storefront exercise and pilates studio.
-He ran classes every evening and every evening the place was packed.
-Their quiet lives went on for the next 25 years and Carlos had never revealed his abilities to his wife.
+Carlos supported his wife through a short, but successful MMA, then, after their first of six children were born, opened up a small storefront exercise and pilates studio.
+He ran classes every evening, and each time the place was packed.
+Their quiet lives went on for the next 25 years, and Carlos had never revealed his abilities to his wife.
 However, that all changed on the day of their youngest daughter’s’ graduation.

-A group of young hyper-powered punks, called the Kindle Kids, attacked the graduation ceremony, and that’s when Carlos learned of his wife Vivian’s ability to mute the powers of other hyper-beings.
+A group of young hyper-powered punks, called the Kindle Kids, attacked the graduation ceremony – that was when Carlos learned of his wife, Vivian’s ability to mute the powers of other hyper-beings.
 That, coupled with her MMA background, gave her all the tools she needed to thrash the Kindle Kids and save the day.

-This was a decision that Francine did not agree with, and after an intense argument she left the Ebb and Flow Dojo .
-While Vivian continues to believe they could have helped her more, Carlos has a feeling deep in his gut that Placebo may come back to haunt them.
+This was a decision that Francine did not agree with, and after an intense argument, she left the Ebb and Flow Dojo.
+While Vivian continued to believe they could have helped her more, Carlos had a feeling deep in his gut that Placebo may come back to haunt them.